 The chaplain is embarrassed that he was humiliated by 1) Colonel Cathcart, 2) Colonel Korn, and 3) Corporal Whitcomb.
 So he decides he needs to win some respect from the men.
 So he sets out, determined to talk to Major Major about the rising number of missions.
 Along the way, he almost collides with a figure running towards him but ducks into the woods just in time to evade him.

 When he arrives, a sergeant lets him in because Major Major was gone.
 The chaplain thinks the men are playing a practical joke on him, and to avoid the embarrassment of showing his face, he jumps out of the window and runs home.
 Along the way, he almost collides again with a figure running towards him but evades him just in time.

 When the chaplain gets home, he finds Corporal Whitcomb relaxing insolently in the chaplain's tent with bad news.
 Major Major visited while he was gone.

 The chaplain takes this as a sign of fate and goes off again to find Major Major.
 At his office, the same sergeant refuses entry to the chaplain because Major Major is in.
 He finds out from the sergeant that Major Major had spoken to Yossarian about the rising number of missions and had told Yossarian there was nothing he could do to help him.
 This deflates the chaplain's enthusiasm and he leaves.

 As he walks back, he runs into a ragged man living in the woods.
-It is Captain Flume.
-He has been living in the woods for some time because he is frightened that Chief White Halfoat will slit his throat in his sleep.
+It's Captain Flume.
+He has been living in the woods for some time because he is afraid that Chief White Halfoat will slit his throat in his sleep.
 He has the strange misconception that this is common knowledge to all the men and is surprised when the chaplain has never heard of it.

 Flume tells the chaplain he will return once Halfoat dies of pneumonia.
 The chaplain takes his words as a mystical prophecy.